terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_mysql_service_instance.html.markdown

 * `ip_network` - (Optional) This attribute is only applicable to accounts where regions are supported.
 The three-part name of an IP network to which the service instance is added.
 For example: /Compute-identity_domain/user/object

-* `shape` - (Optional) The desired compute shape.
-A shape defines the number of Oracle Compute Units (OCPUs) and amount of memory (RAM).
-See [About Shapes](http://www.oracle.com/pls/topic/lookup?ctx=cloud&id=OCSUG210) in _Using Oracle Compute Cloud Service_ for more information about shapes.

 * `subnet` -(Optional) This attribute is relevant to only Oracle Cloud Infrastructure.
 Specify the Oracle Cloud Identifier (OCID) of a subnet from a virtual cloud network (VCN) that you had created previously in Oracle Cloud Infrastructure.
 For the instructions to create a VCN and subnet, see [Prerequisites for Oracle Platform Services on Oracle Cloud Infrastructure](http://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/java-cloud&id=oci_general_paasprereqs) in the Oracle Cloud Infrastructure documentation.